Workman Forestry LLC Employee Arrested For Domestic Battery; Released on Bond

 GnvInfo reached out to Workman Forestry owner Tom Workman for a request for comment.
 He hasn’t responded.

-There is currently a picture of Cooper standing with other Workman Forestry employees on their website.
+There is currently a picture of Cooper sitting with other Workman Forestry employees on their website.
 The photographer of the picture, John Moran, denied GnvInfo’s request to use the picture, but it can be viewed by clicking on the page below.